Ryanair: 1992–2009

+In 1994, Michael O'Leary became the sixth chief executive officer.
+Ryan clashed with O'Leary, with Ryan wanting the airline's PR stunts to be less aggressive, and O'Leary suggesting that Ryan should leave the board.

 The airline launched its website in 2000, with online booking initially said to be a small and unimportant part of the software supporting the site.
 Increasingly online booking contributed to the aim of cutting flight prices by selling directly to passengers and excluding the costs imposed by travel agents.
 Within a year, the website was handling three-quarters of all bookings.
+By December 2023, the website hit 40M monthly visits.

 Ryanair launched a new base of operation in Charleroi Airport in 2001.
 Later that year, the airline ordered 155 new 737-800 aircraft from Boeing at what was believed to be a substantial discount, to be delivered over eight years from 2002 to 2010.
 Approximately 100 of these aircraft had been delivered by the end of 2005, although there were slight delays in late 2005 caused by production disruptions arising from a Boeing machinists' strike.

 In April 2003, Ryanair acquired its ailing competitor Buzz from KLM.

-During 2004, Michael O'Leary warned of a "bloodbath" during the winter from which only two or three low-cost airlines would emerge, the expectation is that these would be Ryanair and EasyJet.
-A loss of €3.3 million in the second quarter of 2004 was the airline's first recorded loss for 15 years but the airline became profitable soon after.
+During 2004, Michael O'Leary warned of a "bloodbath" during the winter from which only two or three low-cost airlines would emerge.
+A loss of €3.3 million in the second quarter of 2004 was the airline's first recorded loss for 15 years but the airline soon became profitable again.
 The enlargement of the European Union on 1 May 2004 opened the way to more new routes for Ryanair.

 The rapid addition of new routes and new bases has enabled growth in passenger numbers and made Ryanair among the largest carriers on European routes.
 In August 2005, the airline claimed to have carried 20% more passengers within Europe than British Airways.

 For the six months ending on 30 September 2006, passenger traffic grew by more than a fifth to 22.1 million passengers and revenues rose by a third to €1.256 billion.

 On 13 February 2006, Britain's Channel 4 broadcast a documentary as part of its Dispatches series, "Ryanair caught napping".
 The documentary criticised Ryanair's training policies, security procedures and aircraft hygiene, and highlighted poor staff morale.
 Ryanair denied the allegations and claimed that promotional materials, in particular a photograph of a stewardess sleeping, had been faked by Dispatches.

 On 5 October 2006, Ryanair launched a €1.48 billion (£1 billion; $1.9 billion) bid to buy fellow Irish flag carrier Aer Lingus.
-On 2 October 2006, Aer Lingus rejected Ryanair's takeover bid, saying it was contradictory.
+Ryanair CEO Michael O'Leary said the move was a "unique opportunity" to form an Irish airline.
+The new airline would carry over 50 million passengers a year.
+On 5 October 2006, Aer Lingus rejected Ryanair's takeover bid, saying it undervalued the airline.